 Anorgasmia – Lack of orgasm

-Retrograde Ejaculation – Sperm is ejaculated into the bladder rather than the urethra (urine channel)
+Retrograde Ejaculation – Semen is ejaculated backwards into the bladder rather than forward out of the urethra (urine channel)

 Penile Curvature (aka Peyronie’s Disease) – Scar tissue in the penis causing pain and/or penile curvature and/or erectile dysfunction